NEUROIMAGING / COMPUTED TOMOGRAPHY

 Mean Transit Time (MTT)

-- normal MTT/TTP rules out artery occlusion
+- normal MTT/TTP rules out arterial occlusion

-- normal MTT/TTP rules out artery occlusion
+- normal MTT/TTP rules out arterial occlusion

 - the MTT area includes: